Dylanex1/NBA-2025-Project-/Stages/Stage_4/Queries.md

 9. return both teams stats for a specific game
 10. list the top 20 players in the league for 3 point percentage
     - player must have over 100 attempts to be included
-11. List the players PTS in a game that have a height over 6ft 5in and play the position of center
+11. List the players name and PTS in a game that have a height over 6ft 5in and play the position of center
     - Maybe filter by a couple shooting positions that should have high points
 12. Return the win % from one team to another